Geogith/Crowdfunding-Marketing-Campaigns/README.md

 ![image](https://user-images.githubusercontent.com/67766966/120904309-2f957600-c611-11eb-9047-b84ba8ebc82c.png)

-Secondly, what are some limitations of this dataset?
+Finally, what are some limitations of this dataset?

 1.)
 Why projects are more successful during late April – Early May and seasonally-driven could not be determined.
 2.)
 What makes a project successful other than funding could not be determined.